• Skip to primary navigation

 COCONUT SAUCE

 • Reduce the heat to medium-low, cover, and allow the sauce to cook for about 10 minutes, stirring from time to time.
-Next, stir in the bell pepper and coriander and allow to cook for a further 2-5 minutes.
+Next, stir in the bell pepper and coriander and cook for a further 2-5 minutes.

 1 large bell pepper